arangodb/spring-data/README.md

 @Key | field | stored the field as the system field _key
 @Rev | field | stored the field as the system field _rev
 @Field("alt-name") | field | stored the field with an alternative name
-@Ref, @Reference | field | stored the _id of the referenced document and not the nested document
+@Reference | field | stored the _id of the referenced document and not the nested document
 @From | field | stored the _id of the referenced document as the system field _from
 @To | field | stored the _id of the referenced document as the system field _to
-@Relation | field | vertices which are connected over edges
+@Relations | field | vertices which are connected over edges
 @HashIndexed | field | described how to index the field
 @SkiplistIndexed | field | described how to index the field
 @PersistentIndexed | field | described how to index the field